Singapore Payroll Calendar: When to Pay, File, and Submit (2026)

 • Delayed IR8A preparation

-• Overlooking IR21 requirements
+• Overlooking IR21 tax clearance requirements

-• Failing to monitor regulatory changes
+• Failing to monitor regulatory updates

 How Asanify Helps Businesses Manage Singapore Payroll